techgrounds/cloud-6-repo-doubleAAD/README.md

-Infrastructure as Code (IaC) project in AWS.
+Infrastructure as Code (IaC) project in AWS using CDK.